 This document covers only the rules governing structure and functioning of the UEMS.
 It cannot be applied to third parties external to the UEMS (separate legal entities), with which the UEMS Bodies can co-operate to achieve their objectives.
 Third parties are external to the UEMS and the UEMS bears no responsibility for their management and activities.
-Such third parties must be aware of rules governing the use of the UEMS name and logo.
-Cooperation of the UEMS Bodies with such third parties, sharing a common business as well as use of the proprietary names and logos by co-operating parties strictly require the consent of the Executive (RoP Art.
+Such parties have to be aware of rules governing the use of the UEMS name and logo.
+Cooperation of the UEMS Bodies with such parties, sharing a common business as well as use of the proprietary names and logos by co-operating parties strictly require the consent of the Executive (RoP Art.
 V.5.C).

 Only the Executive, as the sole legal authorized body of the UEMS, may enter into legal relationships with third parties on behalf of the UEMS.
 UEMS Bodies may not independently enter into contracts or legally bind the UEMS.
 All contracts with third parties must be reviewed, approved and signed by the Executive (or the authorized signatories under the UEMS' articles of association and/or the Belgian Code of Companies and Associations).
 Contracts with third parties must clearly indicate that the legal entity assuming obligations and liability is the UEMS and not an UEMS Body or its representative acting in their own name.
 Any contract signed without proper authorization shall be considered null and void and may trigger the personal liability of the signatory.
-Agreements/payments for well-established UEMS activities (e.g., hotel bookings for exams), with a value less than €5,000, which have already been indicated to the UEMS Executive as part of a Section's budget plan (e.g. meeting venue booking by a UEMS Section) an e-mail of notification with a confirmatory e-mail is an acceptable practice.